tcjcodes/nutritional-therapy-site/src/content/about/index.md

 As a functional nutritionist, I look for deeper underlying imbalances and deficiencies to restore health and function.
 I use a complete, holistic evaluation that may include testing, detailed nutritional assessment, dietary and health history overview to gather in-depth understanding of your biochemistry and current health status.
 Based on the gathered information, I create a customized nutritional program and recommend a supplemental protocol when needed.
 I help clients who are struggling with digestive problems, autoimmune disorders, chronic pain, fatigue, hormonal imbalances, skin problems, high blood pressure and other conditions.

+So if you are experiencing:

+* Allergies
+* Anxiety
+* Autoimmune disease
+* Brain fog or concerned about brain health
+* Chemical Sensitivities
+* Constipation/Diarrhea
+* Depression
+* Detoxification issues
+* Fatigue
+* Gas and bloating
+* Gallbladder removed
+* Imbalanced Hormones
+* Metabolic/ Pre-Diabetes
+* Hypo/Hyperglycemia
+* Recurring Infections

+​Let's set up a free 15 minute phone consult so we can discuss your health concerns and goals, I would love to help!

 I am passionate to helping you strengthen and find the healthier version of yourself.
 Bringing back the vitality and support your body's needs, for a healthier,

 I value wholefoods, nutrient-dense, organic, non-gmo, free-range, locally raised meats, etc...
 I enjoy eating good quality fats, such as coconut oil, butter, ghee, duck fat, tallow, lard, cold-pressed olive oil, flax oil, avocado oil..
 I value and appreciate supporting local and  farm to table fresh foods/meat.